Bubblr-Inc/ai-vault-aws-installation/README.md

 At this stage we assume you have the following:
 1. Access to your AWS account via the account cli with permissions described here https://github.com/Bubblr-Inc/ai-vault-aws-installation/blob/main/doc/INSTALLPERMISSIONS.md
 2. Permssion to install tools su
-3. A running EKS Kubernetes Cluster
+3. A running EKS Kubernetes Cluster and you have a note of its name.
 4. A running RDS PostGres Database
 5. Login credentials to RDS postres
 6. Your URL such as ai-vault.myorg.tld